luser-dr00g/inca/README3.md

 The basics of the extended character set is implemented.
 Switch to the alternate characters with ctrl-N `^N` and back to normal with ctrl-O `^O`.
 There is one function available fromthe extended set: plusminus.
 Monadic plusminus performs a negation of the argument.
 Dyadic plus minus creates an array and returns both the sum and difference of the left and right arguments.

 There is a third set of characters available that I may incorporate into inca's alternate set.
 But I intend inca to maintain only 2 input modes.
 So the third set will only be a bank to draw from, not the basis of its own defined set.
+This process has begun and the alternate keyboard no longer has the silly `LF` `CR` `VT` etc chars, but these may be useful in displaying strings.

+The extensible symbol table is implemented.
+Very much as described above, it has 52-way branching at each node.
+The searching function has a defining mode where it allocates new nodes for each char in the symbol, and a separate prefix search mode where it returns the longest match.

+I'm currently studying the J documents concerning the parsing.
+Hopefully I can replace the procedural parsing with a table-driven setup.